hrishabhkothary/Stock-Investment-Transaction-Analysis-and-Portfolio-Risk-Monitoring-System/README.md

 It ingests these transactions, stores them in a relational database (MySQL), and runs advanced SQL logic (joins, subqueries) to aggregate data into investor portfolios.

 3️.
 Provides insights and monitoring:
-It calculates each investor’s total holdings, average buy prices, and assigns basic risk scores.
+It calculates each investor's total holdings, average buy prices, and assigns basic risk scores.
 It visualizes this data to help detect unusual trading activity or concentrated risk.

 **How it may help institutions:**